 Getting root vegetables out of the ground is no joke.
 It takes more than simply tugging at the greens that are above ground to get them loose.

 So, you'll want to have a hand spade and trowel available to assist the job.
-You can use normal-sized diggers as well, but having a hand-held option allows you to displace less dirt and be more precise with where you're digging.
+You can use normal-sized spades and shovels as well, but having a hand-held option allows you to displace less dirt and be more precise with where you're digging.

 Call them what you'd like, so long as you have them.
-Gardening scissors are a basic and essential tool for every gardener.
+Gardening scissors or secateurs are a basic and essential tool for every gardener.